machard/appjector/README.md

 var appjector = require('appjector');

 // create the app definition
-var definition = new appjector.Definition();
+var definition = new appjector.Definition(

-// add components located in the app path definition.path('./app');
+  // add components located in the app path appjector.utils.pathToTokens('./app')

-// optionally add this helper component to deal with asynchronous start processes definition.push(new appjector.Definition.Token(appjector.AppSwitch));
+);

 // create a container from the app definition var appContainer = new appjector.Container(definition);